Nikkor AF 24-85mm f/2.8-4 D IF - Review / Test Report - Analysis

 The AF 24-85mm f/2.8-4D shows the typical distortion characteristic of a standard zoom lens

-with rather pronounced barrel distortions at 24mm (2.55%) changing to moderate pincushion
+with rather pronounced barrel distortion at 24mm (2.55%) changing to moderate pincushion

-distortions (0.8%) at the long end of the zoom range.
-At 40mm distortions
+distortion (0.8%) at the long end of the zoom range.
+At 40mm distortion is marginal.

 The chart above has a real-world size of about 120x80cm.

 The AF 24-85mm f/2.8-4D is a full frame lens so it can take advantage of a sweet spot effect